CI/CD pipelines (FREE)

 You can also configure specific aspects of your pipelines through the GitLab UI.
 For example:

 When a runner picks a pipeline job, GitLab provides that job's metadata.
-This includes the Git refspecs, which indicate which ref (branch, tag, and so on) and commit (SHA1) are checked out from your project repository.
+This includes the Git refspecs, which indicate which ref (such as branch or tag) and commit (SHA1) are checked out from your project repository.

 This table lists the refspecs injected for each pipeline type: